Tuesday, 7 October 2025

 The first cottage garden show was held in that year and the subsequent shows, held in the Rectory grounds, became an established fixture in Cuxton’s social calendar with Canon Colson’s hothouse plants (arranged by his gardener, Mr. Wilson) being a centre of attraction for many years.

 Unlike Canon Shaw's events, these were much more egalitarian affairs, with a large and enthusiastic attendance from the villagers of Cuxton.
-A report in the Tonbridge Wells Standard from 29 August 1884 depicts a lively afternoon, with large displays of fruit, vegetable and flowers, and prizes for the best them judged by Lord Darnley's gardener, the Lord and Lady Darnley themselves gracing the occasion, and all to musical accompaniment by a band from the Royal Engineers.
+A report in the Tonbridge Wells Standard from 29 August 1884 depicts a lively afternoon, with large displays of fruit, vegetable and flowers, prizes for the best of them as judged by Lord Darnley's gardener, with the Lord and Lady Darnley themselves gracing the occasion with their attendance and all to musical accompaniment by a band from the Royal Engineers.

 The Cottage Garden Society, c.
 1900.